 Your first day as a real researcher

-The eleventh edition of the IceCube Masterclass program will be held in March/April/May 2024.
+The twelfth edition of the IceCube Masterclass program will be held in March/April/May 2025.

-The IceCube masterclasses will be held at twenty research institutions in the US, Europe and Asia.
+The IceCube masterclasses will be held at nineteen research institutions in the US, Europe and Asia.
 We invite our young students—our future scientists—to learn about particle astrophysics by doing real research.

 IceCube is an amazing experiment.
 It is the largest detector ever built, is taking data in the harshest place on Earth, and has observed the highest energy neutrinos ever.
 Cool, right?